Amatya Sharma

 [Aug 2023]

-Will be organizing Theory Talks and Lunches at U-Mich.
-For more info, join the mailing list.
+Organized Theory Talks and Lunches at University of Michigan.
+For more information, join the mailing list.

 [Aug 2022]

-Joined as a PhD in CS at University of Michigan, Ann Arbor.
+Joined the Computer Science Ph.D. program at University of Michigan, Ann Arbor.

 [Mar 2022]

-Received PhD offers from U-Mich, Georgia Tech, U of Toronto, and EPFL.
+Received Ph.D. offers from University of Michigan, Georgia Tech, University of Toronto, and EPFL.

 [Jul 2021]